Steady Solutions to the Relativistic Boltzmann Equation in a Slab: Introduction

 \subsection{Main results}

-Given non-negative inflow boundary conditions prescribed at \(x_1=0\) and \(x_1=1\), we prove the existence and uniqueness of a steady-state solution to the relativistic Boltzmann equation that is symmetric in the transverse spatial variables \(x_2\) and \(x_3\).
-The solution belongs to a weighted \(L^1_p L^\infty_{x_1}\) framework and exhibits exponential decay with respect to the momentum variable \(p\).
-Moreover, we establish a \((-\Delta_p)^{-1}\)-type regularity that is intrinsic to the solution framework.
-As an additional result, we show that the weighted steady state satisfies a uniform integrability estimate over arbitrary two-dimensional hyperplanes in momentum space.
+We consider the relativistic Boltzmann equation in a slab geometry subject to non-negative inflow boundary conditions prescribed at $x_1=0$ and $x_1=1$.
+We establish the existence and uniqueness of a steady-state solution that is symmetric with respect to the transverse spatial variables $x_2$ and $x_3$.
+The solution is constructed in a weighted $L^1_p L^\infty_{x_1}$ framework, exhibits exponential decay in the momentum variable $p$, and satisfies an intrinsic $(-\Delta_p)^{-1}$-type regularity estimate.